pavithra24/Github-Search_Users/README.md

   > Definition pulls the built container from Docker Hub and creates a new deployment with it in your Kubernetes cluster.
 It also creates a LoadBalancer service     so that the deployment can be accessed from outside the cluster.

 **gitsearch.js**
-  > simple k6 script to check the performance of the applictaion for 1000 users for 1 minute, replace the your loadbalancer ip to run the script.
+  > Simple k6 script to check the performance of the applictaion for 1000 users for 1 minute, replace the your loadbalancer ip to run the script.
         Note: Install k6 to run this script

  **Result analysis of Production Ready Application.docx**